dune73/test-4/tutorial-6/README.md

 We are slowly coming to an end now.
 But before we do, we need to look at the individual parameters: Do they match a predefined pattern?
 In the case of the username (rule ID 11500) and the sectoken (rule ID 11501), the case is quite clear: We know how a username is supposed to look like on our site and for the machine generated sectoken it is even easier.
 So we use regular expressions to check this format.

 The case with the password is less obvious.
 Apparently, we want users to use a lot of special characters.
 Ideally special characters outside the standard ascii set.
 But how do we check their format?
 We are hitting a limit here.
-Allowing the full character range, we also allow exploits and there is not much we can do about it with the whitelisting approach.
+Allowing the full character range, we also allow exploits and there is not much we can do about it with the allowlisting approach.
 But let's not give up so fast and enforce at least some limit.
 First we look at the length of the password parameter.
 Longer parameter means more room to construct an attack.
 We can limit this by leveraging the _length_ transformation.
 The operator in the rule will thus not look at the parameter itself, but at its length.
 The `@ge` operator is a good fit.
 If the password is longer than 64 bytes, then we deny access.
 In the next and final rule (ID 11503), we use another operator to validate the byterange.
 As we are expecting special characters, we need to make sure the visible UTF-8 range is allowed.
 This enforces some miminal standard, but it also means that the application will need to remain vigilant on the password parameter as it can not be locked down the same way as the username and the sectoken.

-This concludes our partial whitelisting example.
+This concludes our partial allowlisting example.

 ### Step 9: Trying out the blockade